 - Are earnings based on work – not merely success?

-- Does the worker near exclusively depend on work from the company?
+- Does the worker nearly exclusively depend on work from the company?

-- Is the work with the company continuous, thus, not a temporary position?
+- Is the work with the company continuous and, thus, not a temporary position?

 - Is the worker deemed an employee under the Social Security System?